How can you tell if your OKC plumber is licensed or not? 😮

 If someone doesn’t have the proper state and city license needed to do plumbing, there’s an extremely good chance he doesn’t carry insurance.
 If he doesn’t carry insurance and something happens, maybe floods your house, CO2 leaks, natural gas leak, then there’s a good chance you are gonna be out of luck and left to deal with their consequences💧💀📈

-Also, most manufacturers won’t honor warranties if your install or repair wasn’t performed by a licensed professional.
+Also, most manufacturers won’t honor warranties if your installation or repair wasn’t performed by a licensed professional.
 I know most water heater manufacturers won’t even look at the warranty if it wasn’t installed by a licensed professional.
 Also, even some homeowner policy’s won’t approve a claim if you chose to use an unlicensed person.

 Chances are, yes, they are cheaper, of course, they are…

-They are like a weekend-warrior offering you $5 brain surgery.
+They are like a weekend warrior offering you $5 brain surgery.
 The same goes for many unlicensed plumbers in OKC, they know enough to be dangerous…

 They aren’t paying the proper overhead to do things the right way.
 So these unlicensed hacks will always be able to underbid the real professionals.